NOC-MSM/CoNES/docs/building.rst

 Further Features
 ================

 Listed here a few things of use.
-For the full capapbility the user is referred to Overview of the {Singularity} Interface

 Generating a .def file from a SIF
 ---------------------------------